 - Ms. Lanthier previously served as President and CIO, Public Markets of Fiera Capital from 2020 to 2022.
-Prior to that, Ms. Lanthier served as SVP and Global Head, Capital Markets of PSP Investments from 2015 to 2020. - Ms. Madon previously served as a Senior Advisor to Brookfield Asset Management from 2020 to 2023.
-Prior to that, Ms. Madon served as Executive Vice President and CFO of Manulife Canada from 2014 to 2019.
+Prior to that, Ms. Lanthier served as SVP and Global Head, Capital Markets of PSP Investments from 2015 to 2020. - Ms. Madon previously served as a Senior Advisor to Brookfield Asset Management from 2020 to 2023. - Ms. Haque previously served as Partner, General Counsel and Secretary at Sagard Holdings from 2020 to 2023.